KxSystems/docs/docs/wp/multi-thread/index.md

 q)select from quote where date in d, sym in `GOOG`AAPL`YHOO`AMZN`EBAY
 ```

 This query will return approximately 100,000 rows per day.
 The query is executed for an increasing number of days, and the performance measured.
-The test is then repeated on a process using additional slave threads for comparison.
+The test is then repeated on a process using additional secondary threads for comparison.
 The results are shown in Table 1 below.

 days in query | 0 slaves | 6 slaves | 12 slaves